merenlab/merenlab.org/_posts/anvio/2016-11-08-pangenomics-v2.md

 ### Concept of homogeneity

-A gene cluster may contain amino acid seqeunces from different genomes that are almost identical, which would be a highly homogeneous gene cluster.
+A gene cluster may contain amino acid sequences from different genomes that are almost identical, which would be a highly homogeneous gene cluster.
 Another gene cluster may contain highly divergent amino acid sequnces from different genomes, which would then be a highly non-homogeneous one, and so on.

 One could infer the nature of sequence homogeneity within a gene cluster by focusing on two primary attributes of sequence alignments: functional homogeneity (i.e., how conserved aligned amino acid residues across genes), and geometric homogeneity (i.e., how does the gap / residue distribution look like within a gene cluster regardless of the identity of amino acids.
-While it is rather straightforward to have an idea about the homogeneity of gene clusters through manually inspecting aligned sequences within them, it has not been possible to quantify this information automatically.
-But anvi'o has you covered.
+While it is rather straightforward to have an idea about the homogeneity of gene clusters through the manual inspection of the aligned sequences within them, it has not been possible to quantify this information automatically.
+But anvi'o now has you covered.

-Indeed, understanding within gene cluster homogeneity could yield detailed ecological or evolutionary insights regarding the forces that shape the genomic context across closely related taxa, or help scrutinize gene clusters further for downstream analyses manually or programmatically.
-The purpose of this sectio of the tutorial is to show you how we solved this problem in anvi'o and demonstrate its efficacy.
+Indeed, understanding the within gene cluster homogeneity could yield detailed ecological or evolutionary insights regarding the forces that shape the genomic context across closely related taxa, or help scrutinize gene clusters further for downstream analyses manually or programmatically.
+The purpose of this section is to show you how we solved this problem in anvi'o and to demonstrate its efficacy.

 ### Functional and geometric homogeneity estimates in anvi'o